KintCark/FOOOCUS_ANDROID_TERMUX/README.md

+THIS WORKS ON 8GB RAM!!!
+DON'T DISABLE PHANTOM PROCESSOR KILLER DOING THIS WILL MAKE ALL STABLE DIFFUSION TERMUX CRASH!!!

 # FOOOCUS_ANDROID_TERMUX
 I've done it once again we can use fooocus on Android yes sdxl works!!! also make sure u have high end phone 12gb ram minimum!! and enable developer option